NimishMishra/car_racing_ai/README.md

 4. RegionOfInterestDetection.py - Detects the region to be processed based on the path vertices described

 5. constants.py - Defines the constants to be used elsewhere

+6. LineDetection.py - detects and draws lines on edges